helenwilliamson/conferences/scala-exchange-2015.md

 * kleisli - extracts out types , e.g. String => Future[Int] gives ReaderT[Future, String, Int]

 # Optimising Scala for Fun & Profit

+* lions share - automated tool for capturing allocation sources
+* gc tenurary? if creating lots of objects, garbage will be pushed into old gen (only collected once full gc occurs)

+# Idiomatic Scala: Your Options Do Not Match

+* fold safe than getOrElse - compile safe
+* Option.contains, e.g. Some("banana") contains "a" == true
+* using HOF means you can evolve your codebase -> e.g. if Option moves to Seq

+# Evolution, revolution, revelation...
+Trench stories in moving a team to Scala

+* picking a project - independant from external services

+# Lessions from Clojure

+* things for state - ref, agent, atom (all non-blocking for reads)
+* akka agents?
+* protocols - add in behaviour to existing Types

+# Securing Microservices using Play and Akka HTTP

+* could split auth into each service, but then duplication, compilcation
+* API gateway
+* basic auth
+* oauth2 - is there enough support?
+* json web token

+# Why Scala for Hadoop

+* Mapper - big, static, enterprisy

+# Reactive in practice: web services with Scala and AWS

+* defaults - think about what will fit in memory on specific aws instance size
+* Deploying to AWS - console, cli, sdk
+* nohup sbt run & - not going to work if you scale elastically - use AMI
+* slick db pool - HikariCP

+# Inappropriate applications for Scala

+## mpd decoding
+* mutability - inside loops without letting state be exposed outside due to performance benefits